 Truth: Men are less prone to discuss the concern with family members or doctors, and so are less likely to be clinically diagnosed with urinary incontinence.
 However, per NAFC estimates, around 20% to 25% of Americans with incontinence are men.

 If your senior loved one is struggling with incontinence, be sure the person is given a correct diagnosis from the physician to make sure there aren’t any underlying issues.
 The caregivers at All Care In-Home Care Solutions can help your loved one control the symptoms of incontinence in a compassionate and discreet way.
-Call us at (541) 857-9195 or contact us online for more information about how our Oregon home care services can help.
+Call us at (541) 857-9195 or contact us online for more information about how our Medford home care services can help.